barringtonbrook/barringtonbrook.github.io/content/posts/ami-refresh.md

 ## Conclusion

-Ultimately, this will be part of an ongoing sequence of work to further automise other neccessary updates but I am happy with the start we have made putting into place a process to go forward.
+Ultimately, this will be part of an ongoing sequence of work to further automise other necessary updates but I am happy with the start we have made putting into place a process to go forward.